mritul/Bible-Verse-Displayer/README.md

 This repo should be especially valuable to Hacktoberfest coders as it has a simple tech stack and simple (for now) featureset.

 **Tech stack**
-- electronjs is the engine (Javascript)
+- [electronjs](https://www.electronjs.org/) is the engine (Javascript)
-- CSS styling is made easier with TailwindCSS classes
+- CSS styling is made easier with [TailwindCSS](https://tailwindcss.com/docs/installation) classes
+- npm package manager

 **Getting started**